Moving to a new country is never easy, moving somewhere where you can’t even read the alphabet is even tougher!

 If you’ve searched and searched but still can’t find your favourite product in any of the shops in Bulgaria then you can always order online.
 There are a few beauty products that I can’t find here so I always order online from websites that offer free delivery and have them delivered either at home or to my office.
 Easy!
 I also use some of the shipping services like GGBG and Gabieli who organise shipments between many countries and Bulgaria.

 4. Socialise and make local friends!

 If you don’t speak Bulgarian, ordering a taxi can be difficult.
-You can get taxis on the street in the city centre but if you’re somewhere out of the centre you will need to book.
+You can get taxis on the street in the city centre (you also have to be sure they’re legitimate when you do this) but if you’re somewhere out of the centre you will need to book.
 The TaxiMe app finds your location automatically (saving you trying to figure out the name of the street you’re on) and allows you to book a taxi right away.
 It will also let you see the estimated cost in advance and even rate your driver after the journey!

 For my first few months in Sofia I was being driven around everywhere, and as lovely as that was, it meant that I paid absolutely no attention to the directions!
 I realised that I needed to be able to find my way around and one of the best ways was to go for walks in my local neighbourhood.
 When you walk you pay more attention to the things around and you get familiar with the area much faster.
 After doing this, I plucked up more courage and ventured out with the car!
 Now I’m able to find my way around most of the city without getting too lost.

 7. Attend networking events to meet other expats.